Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

  * [InMemory](/nservicebus/persistence/in-memory.md)
  * [Azure Storage](/nservicebus/azure-storage-persistence)

-The message-driven publish-subscribe is used by the unicast transports ({include:transports-unicast}).
+The message-driven publish-subscribe is used by the [unicast transports](/nservicebus/transports/#types-of-transports-unicast-only-transports).
 These transports are limited to unicast (point-to-point) communication and have to simulate multicast delivery via a series of point-to-point communications.

 #### Subscribe